lightly-ai/lightly/docs/source/docker/advanced/datasource_predictions.rst

 ----------------
 To let Lightly know what kind of prediction tasks you want to work with, Lightly needs to know their names.
-It's very easy to let Lightly know which tasks exist: simply add a `tasks.json` in your storage bucket stored at the subdirectory `.lightly/predictions/`.
+It's very easy to let Lightly know which tasks exist: simply add a `tasks.json` in your output bucket stored at the subdirectory `.lightly/predictions/`.

 The `tasks.json` file must include a list of your task names which must match name of the subdirectory where your prediction schemas will be located.